SmartCambridge/tfc_server/src/main/java/uk/ac/cam/tfc_server/feedmaker/README.md

 FeedMaker then parses the raw received data (depending on a local parsing module typically unique to the source) and 'publishes' the data to the eventbus as Json.

-FeedMaker receives its configuration parameters (e.g. the eventbus address to use for the feed messages) in its [Vertx](vertx.io) config().

-FeedMaker also publishes regular 'status=UP' messages to the 'system_status' eventbus address to be interpreted by the Console.

 ## FeedMaker eventbus message format